jtjgbnnvxf-creator/hedonometer/README.md

 Some respondents perceive these words as strongly negative, while others interpret them as neutral or even positive.
 This depends on the context and personal experiences.

+## 3.1 Word Exhibit

+Within both the “Very Positive” and “Very Negative” categories, the words that are presented have a universal connotation.
+The words in “Very Positive” are all synonyms of each other and are typically used in a positive manner.
+The meanings within the “Very Negative” category have very obvious negative connotations and societal implications, as some of the words engage in human rights abuse.
+Both categories' words spark an emotional reaction that warrants their respective scores.
+However, some words found in the “Highly Contested” and “Surprising” categories have iterations of each other or found in both lists; for example, the words “fucking,” “pussy,” and “capitalism.”
+Unlike the other two categories, the meanings and contexts of these words depend on where they are found and how they are used.
+Hence, they are found in their respective categories, as different communities may see these words as vulgar or a way to express oneself.

+A happiness score depended on how it was interpreted and evaluated by the Amazon Mechanical Turk.
+Unfortunately, this would not account for the varied perspectives in the English community and how different speakers might construe the given words.
+The words captured in the word_exhibit.md encompass both universal meanings and a range of meanings.
+The Muslim community may approach the word “Islam”  with a sense of reverence, as it is a major world religion.
+Meanwhile, the far-right Republican Party in the United States may use this word to fearmonger or spread misinformation to the general public.
+Another instance would befall the word “whiskey,” as the alcoholic community would see the beverage in a negative manner, while others may see it as a way to pass the time.
+From person to person and community to community, the use of words found in the table triggers a different emotional reaction depending on people’s life experiences and societal connotations.

 ## 4.1 Reconstruct the pipeline